 There is a revolution taking place in the realm of video in the form of printed marketing materials.
+In fact, we can now create video brochures for your business.
 In the past few years the technology has developed to the level that we have not seen in the past.
-With miniaturization of components and reduction in costs, embedding video components into traditional printed materials is beginning to appear in the marketplace and it has incredible potential for advertisers, marketers and many other possible applications yet to be exploited.
+With miniaturization of components and reduction in costs, embedding video components into traditional printed materials is beginning to appear in the marketplace.
+It has incredible potential for advertisers, marketers and many other possible applications yet to be exploited.

 After becoming frustrated with the process stateside we made the decision to bypass these resources and instead seek out a manufacturer so we could develop a direct relationship.
 By doing so we knew we could achieve better price points and better control the production process.
 After contacting numerous potential companies, we finally struck upon a viable contractor we felt had the capabilities we desired and a relationship we could trust.
 This is not an easy process as the Asian marketplace can be highly problematic due to fraudulent vendors.
 Thus far, our vendor has proven to be very reliable and desires a long-term relationship as well.